MAGALA-RICHARD/documentation-example/doc/inspect_model_parameters.rst

         6    0.12  12.0

-Inspect ``Report`` module attributes.
+Inspect ``Report`` model attributes.
 Report attributes are returned in two categories;
  1. 'EventNames': used for triggering recording or reporting events
  2. 'VariableNames': actual variable  paths::